 Blush Ruse Hypnotize – At 6.5″ long and 1.3″ wide it’s heavily versatile.
 The suction cup base will work in many harnesses.
 The raised veins will add texture; if you don’t want that texture you can try the Ruse Juicy which is the same size and price, but more smooth.
 Both are very affordable at under-$25 at Shevibe.
 Even though I’m not fond of Blush, and they do make many porous products, in my experience if they are saying it is silicone, then it is.

 Blush Real Nude Ergo Mini – The Real Nude line is Blush’s dual-density silicone.
 The Ergo Mini is 5″ long and 1.3″ wide, with a matte satin finish.
 It also has a suction-cup base, because Blush seems to be realizing that if they maximize the versatility of a dildo, it’ll sell well.
 The base is also harness-compatible.
-At $30 for a dual-density suction-cup base silicone dildo, I’m willing to overlook my distate for Blush in order to recommend this.
+At $30 for a dual-density suction-cup base silicone dildo, I’m willing to overlook my distaste for Blush in order to recommend this.
 Also consider the larger Real Nude Helio which is 1.5″ wide and still under $40.

 Tantus Curve – A Classic Tantus design, and often copied, Curve lives up to its name with a dramatic curved shape.
 It has a large base that won’t slide out of a harness, and is 6″ long and 1.37″ wide.
 It’s made from Tantus’ firm, shiny silicone.
 The tapered tip would also make it great for anal play.
 The Curve is similar to the Acute which has a little less dramatic curve and is slightly smaller at 1.25″ wide.

-Tantus Sport – Sport has a more pronounced, bulbous head which many people like for precision fullness at the g-spot, allowing for a little less girth at the vaginal entrance.
+Tantus Sport – Sport has a more pronounced, bulbous head which many people like for precision fullness at the g-spot, allowing for a little less girth at the vaginal entrance or sphincter.
 Sport is priced a little better than Curve, at $40, and is 5.5″ long by 1.4″ at the widest part of the head.
 Sport is also available in a dark purple, and for $10 more you can get the matching starter harness.